See, I told you, folks, I told you that I was so excited about this show that I was even going to be excited to hear me do it.

 We're better than that.

-And we ought to have real democratic town hall meetings.
+And we ought to have real Democratic town hall meetings.

 He didn't even mention her name and he attacks Bush.

-And Bush didn't plant a question.
+And Bush didn't plant the question.

-This is gutless, Breck girl.
+This is gutless, Brett girl.

 Your wife could have done better than this.